samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 Technically, only preimage resistance is required for password hashing to prevent the attacker learning information about the password from the hash.
 However, hash functions that are not collision resistant (e.g. MD5 {{?RFC6151}} and SHA-1 {{?RFC6194}}) MUST NOT be used.
 Such functions are cryptographically weak and unsuitable for new protocols.

 It is RECOMMENDED to either restrict password characters to ASCII {{?RFC20}} or to apply Unicode Normalization Form C (NFC) {{?RFC8265}} to the password prior to UTF-8 encoding {{!RFC3629}}.
 The former eliminates and the latter reduces the risk of password characters being encoded differently depending on the keyboard, operating system, and so on.
-Without taking these steps, a user might not always be able to log on, decrypt a file/disk, etc.
+Without taking these steps, a user might not always be able to log in, decrypt a file/disk, etc.

 If possible, store the password in protected memory and/or erase the password from memory once it is no longer required.
 Otherwise, an attacker may be able to recover the password from memory or the disk.